-Is Wish Legit?
+Is Wish Shopping Legit?

-The Wish Shopping App features crazy low prices on a lot of fashion pieces and accessories for men and women.
+The Wish shopping app features crazy low prices on a lot of fashion items and accessories for men and women.

-Where do Wish's Products Come From?
+Where Do the Products on Wish Come From?

-Looking at where the stuff you buy comes from holds the key to why prices are so low.
-Wish is a mobile shopping site that connects buyers directly to merchandise made in Chinese factories.
+Look at where the stuff on Wish comes from and you'll understand why the prices are so low.
+Wish is a mobile shopping site that connects buyers directly to individual merchants selling merchandise made in Chinese factories.

 There's no middleman, no brick-and-mortar store, no employees restocking shelves, and no advertising money spent promoting a single shopping site.
 The savings go directly to the customer.

 Are Wish Products Fake?

-The website and the app are definitely real: you order something, pay with your credit card and the items will get delivered (eventually).
+The website and the app are definitely real: You order something, pay with your credit card, and the items will get delivered (eventually).
 But are the products offered fakes?

-Electronics from Wish
+Legit Electronics from Wish

 There are going to be sacrifices in the order process when you buy directly from any factory.
-Though they cost more, the US-based retail stores serve an important purpose as middleman to smooth the way for the customer.
+Though they cost more, the US-based retail stores serve an important purpose as middlemen to smooth the way for the customer.

 Skipping the retailer entirely leaves the potential for a few drawbacks:

-- Mislabeled Items
+- Mislabeled items

 - Wrong sizing in clothes